+But first, a word about copyright.
+WHY YOUR LIGHT METER LIES TO YOULight meters can be less accurate than you might imagine.
+How do you compensate for the fact that your meter is lying?
+So it goes.
+Pepper Spray Developer Shocked At Its Widespread Use, As Is Hitler.
+Why Naomi Wolf got it wrong.
 On Friday, Naomi Wolf made the attention-grabbing accusation in the Guardian that federal officials were involved in, indeed ordered, the violent crackdowns against Occupy Wall Street protesters that we've been seeing across the country these past few weeks.

 Prior to the talk, the organizers have asked me to submit a short paper on the topic - here’s a draft of what I’m planning on turning in, with the hope that you guys can offer some comments and make it better.
 If you ask a US-based activist the most important technical development of the past five years, they’ll likely tell you about the rise of citizen media, the use of blogs and web community sites to disseminate information, organize events and raise money.
 Bloggers helped make Howard Dean a contender for the democratic nomination for president in 2004, and many of the people involved with his online campaign have gone on to develop increasingly complicated software, helping support efforts towards Congressional transparency as well as political organizing.
 Market estimates suggest that there are over 2 billion mobile phone users in the world today, heading towards 3.3 billion in 2010.

 Nathan Schneider: Who Will Occupy Wall Street on September 17?
 When the culture-jamming activist group Adbusters put out a call on July 13 for "20,000 people" to "flood into lower Manhattan, set up tents, kitchens, peaceful barricades and occupy Wall Street for a few months," it never said who those people would be.

 Protesters have been occupying Wall Street for days to draw attention to "the economic occupation" of Big Banks, Big Corporations, Big Money, Big Greed.

+Wall Street protesters promise to continue - Americas.
 Members of the "Occupy Wall Street" movement have vowed to stay through winter in a park near New York's iconic financial district, where they are protesting issues including the 2008 bank bailouts, foreclosures and high unemployment in the United States.